hudson-and-thames/mlfinlab/docs/source/implementations/labeling_excess_median.rst

 Excess Over Median
 ==================

-Labeling according to excess over median is a binary labeling method used in the following paper `Zhu, M., Philpotts, F. and Stevenson, M., 2012.
+Labeling according to excess over median is a labeling method used in the following paper `Zhu, M., Philpotts, F. and Stevenson, M., 2012.
 The benefits of tree-based models for stock selection.
 Journal of Asset Management, 13(6), pp.437-448. <https://link.springer.com/article/10.1057/jam.2012.17>`_

-In this method, a cross-sectional dataset of close prices of many different stocks are used.
+In this method, a cross-sectional dataset of close prices of many different stocks are used, which is converted to returns.
 The median return at each time index is calculated and used as a proxy for market return.
 The median return is then subtracted from each observation's return to find the numerical excess return over median.
 If desired, the numerical values can be converted to categorical values according to the sign of the excess return.
 The labels can then be used in training regression and classification models.

 At time :math:`t`: